Feed on

 3. Expect change.
 (John 15:5-8) As a disciple (even those that combat same-gender attraction), our job is to abide in Christ, and “if” we do, the Holy Spirit will produce change, with change being the result of our obedience.
 As we become more obedient to the Lord and purposed to walk in all of His ways, our lives change.
 The biggest change will take place in our hearts resulting in new conduct (thoughts, words, and actions), all being representative of “change.”
 Ultimately, the change we all seek in our lives occurs from the inside out, through the power of the Holy Spirit.

-4. In love with other believers (disciples).
-(John 13:34-35) Clearly, from 1 John 3:10 and 1 Corinthians 13:1-13, we see that love is not just an emotion; it is an action.
+4. Clearly, from 1 John 3:10 and 1 Corinthians 13:1-13, we see that love is not just an emotion; it is an action.
 We must be doing something and involved in the process of discipleship.
 The attitude for the homosexual struggler as well as those desiring to help or minister to those combating same-gender attraction must be fueled by the motivation of ‘love.’
 When it comes to the complexities of life (including homosexuality and related issues), our ‘attitude’ should be the same as that of Christ Jesus.

 Admittedly, deliverance from homosexuality or any habit, addiction or compulsive behavior, for that matter, comes from a Person and not a method.
 That said, I am concerned we have gotten far away from the command and calling of our Lord to “disciple” – especially, to the homosexual struggler.
 Heaven knows Christians throughout the ages have had sinful habits to overcome and misbeliefs to replace with truth.